Financial Survey: Janus International Group (NYSE:JBI) vs. PGT Innovations (NYSE:PGTI)

 PGT Innovations, Inc. engages in the manufacture and supply of windows and doors under the brand name PGT Custom Windows + Doors; CGI; WinDoor; Western Window Systems; Eze-Breeze; and CGI Commercial.
 It operates through the Southeast and Western geographical segments.
 The company was founded by Rodney Hershberger in 1980 and is headquartered in Nokomis, FL.

-Receive News & Ratings for PGT Innovations Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for PGT Innovations and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Janus International Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Janus International Group and related companies with MarketBeat.com's FREE daily email newsletter.